Why sleep is important for children aged 5-11 years

 Children can’t control bedwetting, and they almost always grow out of it.
 Reassure your child that bedwetting is natural.
 It might help to explain in simple terms some of the reasons for bedwetting.

 It might be a good idea to see the GP if your child is still wetting the bed regularly at 7-8 years and:

 - You’re concerned about how your child will handle sleepovers or overnight school camps.

 - Bedwetting is starting to bother or worry your child.

 Obstructive sleep apnoea

 If your child has obstructive sleep apnoea, it means that they sometimes stop breathing when they’re asleep.
 Your child might snore, pause or struggle while breathing at night.
+This can disrupt their sleep.
 You might notice that your child seems tired during the day.